hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > Horizontal Partitioning

-Divide the tuples of a table up into disjoint segments based on some partitioning key, like hash partition.
+Divide the tuples of a table up into disjoint (解体) segments based on some partitioning key, like hash partition.
 ![HorizontalPartitioning](/img/DataBase/HorizontalPartitioning.jpeg){:height="75%" width="75%"}

 ### 4.6 Optimization